KuangshiAi/telegram-chats-analyzer/README.md

 # telegram-chats-analyzer
+Want an annual summary of your telegram chats with your best friend or lover?

-A web app for analyzing and visualizing telegram chats.
+Here is a web app for you to analyze and visualize telegram chats!

 ## Setup